Fall in Love with

 World Heritage Recognition

-In 1996, the Schönbrunn Palace and Gardens were designated as a UNESCO World Heritage Site, recognizing their historical and cultural significance.
+In 1996, the Schönbrunn Park & Gardens were designated as a UNESCO World Heritage Site, recognizing their historical and cultural significance.
 The gardens remain an enduring symbol of the Baroque era’s artistry and the imperial grandeur of the Habsburg dynasty.

 A Living Legacy